jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I add an :ref:`how to test that an Exception is raised` to the test to confirm the findings
+I add an :ref:`how to test that an Exception is raised` to the test to test the findings

 .. code-block:: python